-In the United States, the installation of the furnace and related equipment shall be installed in accordance with the regulations of NFPA No. 31, Standard for the Installation of Oil-Burning Equipment, as well as in accordance with local codes.
+In the United States, the installation of the furnace and related equipment shall be installed in accordance with the regulations of NFPA No. 31, Installation of Oil Burning Equipment, as well as in accordance with local codes.

-In Canada, the installation of the furnace and related equipment shall be installed in accordance with the regulations of CAN/CSA - B139, Installation Code For Oil-Burning Equipment, as well as in accordance with local codes.
+In Canada, the installation of the furnace and related equipment shall be installed in accordance with the regulations of CAN/CSA - B139, Installation Code For Oil Burning Equipment, as well as in accordance with local codes.

-Regulations prescribed in the National Codes and Local Regulations take precedence over the general instructions provided with this installation manual.
+When installation or application questions arise, regulations prescribed in the National Codes and Local Regulations take precedence over the general instructions provided with this installation manual.
 When in doubt, please consult your local authorities.